code-guy21/PrayerGlow-Public/README.md

 - **Premium features enhance** rather than restrict the prayer experience
 - **Performance and accessibility** across a wide range of devices
 - **Privacy by design** in all aspects of the application

+## Development Status

+PrayerGlow is currently in active development, with a planned release on the Apple App Store.
+The application is being built with a focus on:

+- Professional-grade performance optimization for smooth 3D interactions
+- Cross-platform compatibility using React Native
+- Compliance with App Store guidelines and requirements
+- Rigorous testing across different iOS devices
+- Thoughtful user experience design for spiritual activities

+The development roadmap includes initial iOS release followed by Android support, with ongoing feature enhancements based on user feedback.

 ## License